Python 3.6 Read File Lines With While Loop

 Here is an example to properly understand its purpose:

-names = ["Pecker Gates", "Billie Eilish", "Mark Zuckerberg", "Hussain"] print("Else won't run here.") for name in names: if name == "Mark Zuckerberg": print("Loop halted due to break") break # Halt this loop print(proper name) else: # this won't piece of work considering 'suspension' was used. print("Loop has finished") print(" \n Else argument will run here:") for proper name in names: impress(proper name) else: # will work considering of no 'break' argument print("second Loop has finished")
+names = ["Pecker Gates", "Billie Eilish", "Mark Zuckerberg", "Hussain"] print("Else won't run here.") for name in names: if name == "Mark Zuckerberg": print("Loop halted due to break") break # Halt this loop print(proper name) else: # this won't piece of work considering 'suspension' was used. print("Loop has finished") print(" \n Else argument will run here:") for proper name in names: impress(proper name) else: # will work considering of no 'break' argument print("second Loop has finished") This volition exist the output:

 Conclusion